HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/db_over_ssl.md

 ## Connecting WebEngine to Oracle over SSL

-This section outlines how you can configure WebEngine to connect to Oracle RDS over SSL (port 2484).
+This section outlines how you can configure WebEngine to connect to Oracle Relational Database Service (RDS) over SSL (port 2484).

 ### Prerequisites

 Before configuring the WebEngine server, SSL connections must be enabled on the Oracle server.

-If you're using an Oracle RDS instance, ensure the following:
+If you're using an Amazon RDS for Oracle instance, ensure the following:

-- The DB parameter group enables TCPS (SSL on port `2484`).
+- The DB parameter group enables TCP/IP with SSL (TCPS) on port `2484`.
-- `SSL_VERSION` is set (e.g., `1.2`).
+- `SSL_VERSION` is set (for example, `1.2`).
-- The RDS instance has a valid server certificate, and you're using the root CA cert on the client side.
+- The RDS instance has a valid server certificate, and you're using the root Certificate Authority (CA) certificate on the client side.

-For more information on how to enable SSL on Oracle, also refer to [Using an external database and database transfer](../cfg_webengine/external_db_database_transfer.md) and [Using custom certificates in WebEngine](custom_certificates.md).
+For more information on how to enable SSL on Oracle, refer to [Using an external database and database transfer](../cfg_webengine/external_db_database_transfer.md) and [Using custom certificates in WebEngine](custom_certificates.md).

 To verify that the Oracle server is listening for SSL connections (for example, on port 2484), use one of the following commands: